Data Augmentation on Graphs: A Technical Survey: Taxonomies

-The \gda~ algorithm can also be designed via different mechanisms.
-In most instances, designers will focus on manipulating the existing graph entities or generating new ones.
-Based on the augmentation mechanism, we have: \begin{itemize} \item \textbf{Manipulation-based Augmentation} manipulates (\eg masking and rewiring) the feature or structure in the existing graph instances to augment graph entities, similar to imposing perturbations on existing graph elements. \item \textbf{Generation-based Augmentation} augments graph entities by creating brand-new graph features or structures based on existing graph information. \item \textbf{Sampling-based Augmentation} typically samples the graph elements from the existing graph instances as the augmented graphs, following a graph sampling pattern. \end{itemize}
+{\gda~ techniques can be designed via different mechanisms. \textbf{Manipulation-based augmentation} manipulates the feature or structure in the existing graph instances to augment graph entities, similar to imposing perturbations on existing graph elements. \textbf{Generation-based Augmentation} augments graph entities by creating brand-new graph features or structures based on existing graph information. \textbf{Sampling-based augmentation} involves sampling elements from existing graphs to create augmented instances. }